 a) if the supplier does not receive the details necessary for the performance of the contract in good time, or if the customer subsequently changes these;

 b) if hindrances occur which are beyond the supplier’s control despite taking due care, irrespective of whether the cause rests with itself, the customer or a third party.
-Such hindrances include, for example, epidemics, mobilisation, war, revolts, serious operational breakdown, accidents, labour conflicts, the late or incorrect delivery of essential raw materials, semi-finished or finished products, spoilage of important items of work, the imposition or failure to carry out measures by state authorities, natural disasters and acts of God.
+Such hindrances include, for example, epidemics, mobilization, war, revolts, serious operational breakdown, accidents, labor conflicts, the late or incorrect delivery of essential raw materials, semi-finished or finished products, spoilage of important items of work, the imposition or failure to carry out measures by state authorities, natural disasters and acts of God.

 c) if work to be carried out by the customer or a third party is overdue or such parties are in arrears with the performance of their contractual obligations, in particular if the customer fails to observe the terms of payment.